baluthripurari/dockerfile/readme.md

 * `docker images -f <filter>` lists Docker images with optional filters applied, allowing you to narrow down the results based on specific criteria, such as dangling images or specific labels.

+* `docker tag <source-image> <target-image>` creates a new tag for an existing Docker image, allowing you to reference it by a different name or version, typically used for versioning or preparing images for pushing to a registry.

+* `docker login -u <username>` prompts for the password and logs the user into a Docker registry with the specified username, allowing access to private repositories.

+* `docker push <username>/<image-name>:<tag>` uploads a local Docker image to the specified repository on Docker Hub, making it accessible to others or for use on different systems.

 *  " DOCKERFILE ------>> It is the declarative way of creating custom images "

 * docker build -t url/username/image-name:tag . ---> will check for the dockerfile